-My research focuses on citizenship, human rights and social movements in contemporary China; political sociology and social movements, particularly transnational movements; constitutionalism, law, politics and governance in modern China and beyond; gender and the state; asymmetry and formal autonomy in state systems; migration and translocality; local citizenship and the politics of sustainability.
+My research focuses on citizenship, human rights and social movements in contemporary China; political sociology and social movements, particularly transnational movements; migration and translocality, including for mobility for education; local citizenship and the politics of sustainability; constitutionalism, law, politics and governance in modern China and beyond; gender and the state; asymmetry and formal autonomy in state systems.

 - Sophia Woodman.
 2015.
 Segmented Publics and the Regulation of Critical Speech in China.
 Asian Studies Review 39, 1: 100-118.

 - Yash Ghai and Sophia Woodman.
 2013.
 Practising Self-government: A Comparative Study of Autonomous Regions.
 Cambridge: Cambridge University Press. www.cambridge.org/9781107018587

 - Pitman Potter and Sophia Woodman.
 2012.
 Boundaries of tolerance: Charter 08 and debates over political reform.
 In Liu Xiaobo, Charter ’08 and the Challenges of Political Reform in China, edited by Jean-Philippe Béja, Hualing Fu and Eva Pils.
 Hong Kong University Press.